Crusaders (rugby union): Name and colours

-According to the club, the Crusaders' name was chosen to reflect the "crusading nature of Canterbury rugby".
+According to the club, the Crusaders name was chosen to reflect the "crusading nature of Canterbury rugby".
 A potential name was also the Plainsmen; however, this was not chosen, as "Crusaders" recalled the English heritage of the city of Christchurch.

 The club adopted Canterbury's traditional sporting colours of red and black, as worn by Canterbury.

-In the aftermath of the 15 March 2019 Christchurch mosque shootings at Al Noor Mosque and Linwood Islamic Centre in Christchurch, New Zealand which killed 51 people and injured 50 more by Australia-born Brenton Harrison Tarrant, the Crusaders considered the idea changing the team name because the symbolism and imagery was considered to be "offensive to some in the community due to its association with the religious Crusades between Christians and Muslims" according to New Zealand Rugby Executive Steve Tew but ultimately though it was kept and remained unchanged for the 2020 season.
+In the aftermath of the 15 March 2019 Christchurch mosque shootings at Al Noor Mosque and Linwood Islamic Centre in Christchurch, New Zealand which killed 51 people and injured 50 more, the Crusaders considered the idea changing the team name because the symbolism and imagery was considered to be "offensive to some in the community due to its association with the religious Crusades between Christians and Muslims" according to New Zealand Rugby Executive Steve Tew but ultimately though it was kept and remained unchanged for the 2020 season.
 The Crusaders management led by Colin Mansbridge, revealed a new logo to replace the knight and sword in late 2019.

 Franchise area

-The Crusaders' franchise area consists of the regions controlled by the Buller, Canterbury, Mid-Canterbury, South Canterbury, Tasman and West Coast rugby unions.
-Before 2006, when the NPC was reorganised, Canterbury was the only union playing division one (now Bunnings NPC) within the Crusaders' catchment.
+The Crusaders franchise area consists of the regions controlled by the Buller, Canterbury, Mid-Canterbury, South Canterbury, Tasman and West Coast rugby unions.
+Before 2006, when the NPC was reorganised, Canterbury was the only union playing division one (now Bunnings NPC) within the Crusaders catchment.
 As a result, the majority of Crusaders players were also listed with Canterbury.
-Today, the Crusaders' catchment contains two Bunnings NPC sides – Canterbury and Tasman.
+Today, the Crusaders catchment contains two Bunnings NPC sides – Canterbury and Tasman.